YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-15
 New day , new grind
 my instagram project is still in progress.
-The authentication , setup and storage has been setup , but only authenrication has been tested
+The authentication , setup and storage has been setup , but only authenrication has been tested.